-Meaning, most people in Stockholm wear clothing that looks exactly like what everyone else is wearing around the world: a little bit of everything.
+The more I walked and looked, the more I could see that most people in Stockholm were wearing (and the stores were selling) clothing that looks very similar to what everyone else is wearing around the world: a little bit of everything.

-Fortunately, there are plenty of shops in Gamla Stan that sell clothing, accessories, and household goods made from flax (including organic flax!).
-Options!
+Fortunately, there are also shops in Gamla Stan that sell clothing, accessories, and household goods made from flax (including organic flax).
+Vegan and ethical options!

-And, for a delightful twist, Ester's boutique has vintage-style clothing that immediately draws one in.
-Designed in Sweden and handcrafted in the EU, it has an ethical focus.
+And, for an adorable twist, Ester's boutique has vintage-style clothing that immediately draws one in.
+Designed in Sweden and handcrafted in the EU, it also has an ethical focus.
 Ja!

-MINDFUL TIP: I've found the most peaceful time to shop in Stockholm to be in the morning, before the crowds.
-Some shops might not open until 10am, but it's still a special time.
+I've found the most peaceful time to shop in Stockholm to be in the morning (no crowds).